megaeth-labs/revm/README.md

 There is public telegram group: https://t.me/+Ig4WDWOzikA3MzA0

 Or if you want to contact me directly, here is my email: dragan0rakita@gmail.com and telegram: https://t.me/draganrakita

+Excited to contribute to revm for MegaETH's real-time magic!

+Excited to contribute to revm for MegaETH's real-time magic!